crito/dragonbelly/README.rst

 Details regarding the replication is dependent on the configuration.
 Also the role of the client is configurable.

+Dragonbelly daemons can form groups and determine up-status from other hosts.
+Membership and node messaging is implemented using spread.
+Each Dragonbelly daemon at least joins one group.
+A group represents a domain and forms the basis for the failover and replication mecahnisms.

+One or more shares can be attached to each group.
+A share is defined as a mapping of physical fs paths to a url.

-Simple md5 checksums are used to verify the transfers are succesful.
+Simple md5 checksums are used to verify that the transfers are succesful.

 Dragonbelly players
 -------------------